Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-64PsGrL-jfw.md

 # [January 18th, 2022 Livestream](../2022-01-18.md)
 ## Q&A: So when is the Toilet DLC coming out?
 https://www.youtube.com/watch?v=64PsGrL-jfw
-This question was possibly duplicated with a more recent answer: [November 8th, 2022 Livestream Q&A: Toilets?](./yt-ykoTv9NbWYo.md) [https://www.youtube.com/watch?v=ykoTv9NbWYo](https://www.youtube.com/watch?v=ykoTv9NbWYo)
+This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: Toilet flush?](./yt-bWLzAoRcw84.md) [https://www.youtube.com/watch?v=bWLzAoRcw84](https://www.youtube.com/watch?v=bWLzAoRcw84)

 ### Topics